Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Proofs of lemmas and propositions in Sections --

-This bound gives $\frac{C}\b K$ in the final form of the estimate.
+This bound gives $\frac{C}\b K$ in the estimate stated in Lemma \ref{Lemma 3.3}.

-The contribution of the Kawasaki part is computed in \cite{FUY} and the same bound holds in the present setting until the very end of the proof of Lemma 6.1 of \cite{FUY}.
-In fact, (6.3) of \cite{FUY} is the same as our $\Om_{N,\b}(t)$ without the contribution of the Glauber part.
-The only difference is that in (6.7) of \cite{FUY}, the limsup was taken as $N\to\infty$, but we have to derive the error estimate.
-The error is given by the second term in the estimate given in Theorem 6.1 of \cite{FUY} (the Rayleigh-Schr\"odinger bound):
+{\it Step 3.} (Precise error estimate for Kawasaki part) Once we detach $K E^{\nu^N} [\psi (-L_G \psi)]$ from the expression on the right-hand side of \eqref{eq:9.19-Om}, then $\Om_{N,\b}(t)$ becomes the same quantity as (6.3) of \cite{FUY} defined only from the Kawasaki part.
+Then, the same bound as \cite{FUY} holds for $\Om_{N,\b}(t)$ detached the term from Glauber part in the present setting until the very end of the proof of Lemma 6.1 of \cite{FUY}.
+The only difference is that, in (6.7) of \cite{FUY}, the limit was taken as $N\to\infty$, but here we have to derive a quantitative error estimate.